rjaros/kilua-rpc/README.md

 Designing the interface is probably the most important step, and during this process you have to stick to some important rules.

-#### An interface name need to start with `'I'` and end with `'Service'` phrases and must be annotated with `@RpcService` annotation.
+#### An interface must be annotated with `@RpcService` annotation.

-This convention allows Kilua RPC compiler plugin to generate common, backend and frontend code.
+Kilua RPC compiler plugin will generate common, backend and frontend code based on the interface name.

 #### A method must be suspending